jskress/builder-tool/docs/guides/java.rst

     be included in the archive being built.
 This will default to ``true`` for application projects and ``false`` for library projects.

+``include``
+    An array of rules of extra things to include in the primary jar the task creates.
+    Each entry in the array is an object that **must** have a field called ``source`` which is the directory containing the extra contents to include.
+If it is relative, it is resolved relative to the project root directory.
+The object *may* have a field called ``under``.
+If this is given, it is taken as the directory within the jar being built under which the extra content is included.
+If ``under`` is not specified, the extra content is included at the root of the jar.
+Note that the ``source`` directory is itself not included in the jar; only its children and all descendants.

 ``exclude``
     A list of strings that note file patterns to exclude from the archive being created.
     Each entry will be interpreted as a file name glob pattern unless the first character